Vilmondes/Vilmondes/README.md

 - 🤔 I’m looking for help with VHDL code
 - 💬 Ask me about ...Almost nothing...
 I'm still in a road to be good in something...
 - 📫 How to reach me: ... please e-mail me vilmondes@ufu.br
-- 😄 Pronouns: human being
-- ⚡ Fun fact: I wanted to be a influencer of technology and science -->
+-->

 <div>